HaruNashii/RPS/README.md

 ---

-Roadmap / Ideas
+## Roadmap / Ideas
-- Add examples showing:
 - Smooth transitions (fade/slide) between pages
 - Resource manager for textures/fonts/sounds
 - Input remapping and configurable controls
-- Add unit/integration tests for the page manager logic
+- Add more unit/integration tests for the page manager logic

 ---

-License
+## License
 This Project are licensed under the MIT licence.
 Please see the [license](https://github.com/HaruNashii/RPS/blob/main/LICENSE) file for more information. tl;dr you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.

 ---

-Acknowledgements & References
+## Acknowledgements & References
 - SDL: https://www.libsdl.org/
 - SDL GitHub: https://github.com/libsdl-org/SDL
 - SDL3 Rust-Bindings: https://github.com/vhspace/sdl3-rs